ReSpeak/tsclientlib/README.md

  - tsproto: The low level library that does the network part.
 You probably don't want to use that, but a higher level library like tsclientlib.
  - tsproto-commands: Parse commands into structs
- - tsproto-bookkeeping: Store information when connected to a server
- - tsclientlib: Yet to come
+ - tsclientlib: This is the main product of this repository, a simple to use TeamSpeak library

 ## Clone